typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-module-boundary-types.md

   allowTypedFunctionExpressions?: boolean;
   // if true, functions immediately returning another function expression will not be checked allowHigherOrderFunctions?: boolean;
+  // if true, body-less arrow functions are allowed to return an object as const allowDirectConstAssertionInArrowFunctions?: boolean;
   // an array of function/method names that will not be checked allowedNames?: string[];
 };